Linda Manor Septic-to-Sewer Conversion

 - Municipal sewer services are more reliable and require less maintenance than septic systems.

-- Converting to sewer now with grant funding will save property owners money as compared to connecting later without grant funding.
+- Converting to sewer now with grant funding will save property owners money compared to connecting later without grant funding.

 - Current regulatory requirements for septic systems have become much more restrictive.
 Replacement or repair of aged septic systems may be more costly or possibly prohibited.